Doing the Right Thing Today for TomorrowOperational Excellence 2015

 - Kinder Morgan employees donated more than $700,000 to United Way during employee giving campaigns in many of our offices.

-Kinder Morgan is the largest energy infrastructure company in America.
-We own an interest in or operate 84,000 miles of pipelines and approximately 180 terminals.
+Kinder Morgan is one of the largest energy infrastructure companies in North America.
+We own an interest in or operate 84,000 miles of pipelines and 155 terminals.
 Our pipelines transport natural gas, gasoline, crude oil, CO2 and other products, and our terminals store petroleum products and chemicals, and handle bulk materials like coal and petroleum coke.